 - Description of tournament services: Are golf balls, golf carts, scorecards, gratuities and service fees, etc. included?

-- Total costs: Costs per golfer, costs for food, beverage, services, etc. and due dates for deposit and final payment.
+- Total costs: Costs per golfer, costs for food, beverages, and any additional services.

-- Cancellation terms and weather policy
+- Cancellation terms and course weather policy.

 Need a Golf Tournament Registration Website?